 Non-Degree Seeking BCBA Online Course Sequence

-Students who already possess a Masters degree or who are enrolled in a Masters program at a different institution may enroll in our 6 course BACB-approved sequence to meet the requirements for BCBA certification.
+Students who already possess a Masters degree or who are enrolled in a Masters program at a different institution may enroll in our 6 course BACB-verified course sequence to meet the requirements for BCBA certification.

 |EDF 6225||Foundations of Applied Behavior Analysis||3|

 |EDF 6557||Ethics in Applied Behavior Analysis||3|

 |Elective Course No.||Elective Description||Credits|

 *EDF 6227 may be taken as a substitute for EDF 7944

 - Non-degree seeking students may apply for continuing education loans to pay for courses.
 Two examples are listed below: